Unicornelia/Single-Page-App/README.md

 ## Running the project locally

-Clone this repo on your machine
+Clone this repo on your machine, then:
 ```cd drukka```

 In the project directory, you can run: